 Piano rolls made by Medtner and others are not listed unless a sound recording exists.
 They are listed in the BIRS article Medtner recordings.

 Recording dates can be difficult to establish and some may be inaccurate.
-A number of dates from the LP era are taken from the IPQ discography but I have found other dates in the article to be incorrect, though usually only by a year or two.
+A few dates from the LP era are taken from the IPQ discography but I have found other dates in the article to be incorrect, though usually only by a year or two.
 The BIRS discography only dates non-commercial recordings.
 Dates given as circa are usually estimated from the release date.
 For Melodiya LPs many releases can be dated from the catalogue number.
 For a few LPs neither the recording nor the release date could be established.

 nla means the recording is not listed in the issuing company's current catalogue, without regard to distribution.
 A deleted CD is not given as nla if it is still available as a download on that label.
 I have not attempted to keep up with deletions, so the absence of nla does not necessarily mean a CD is still available.

 Deleted CDs can often be obtained secondhand, and sometimes new from suppliers who acquire stocks of deleted items or "dead" labels such as Russian Disc.
 Amazon (.com, .co.uk, .de and .jp), ebay, russiandvd.com and MusicStack are good places to start.

 Mejoueva's recordings on Denon and Wakabayashi, Bekhterev's on the Camerata label, and some other Japanese CDs can be ordered online from HMV Japan.
 Amazon Japan will also deliver internationally, but their shipping charges are high.